LenneDalben/StardewValleyModsGPL/[CP] Easier Bee House, Oil Maker, Preserves Jar, and Lightning Rod/README.md

 kdau, who helped me set up the code for this mod in the SDV Discord!

 Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.

-Digus, author of Producer Framework (PFM) mod, without them, this mod wouldn't be possible either.